 The cost of properties under development includes all expenditures incurred in connection with the acquisition, including all direct development costs, realty taxes and other costs of the building to prepare it for its productive use, the applicable portion of general and administrative expenses and borrowing costs directly attributable to the development.
 Borrowing costs associated with direct expenditures on properties under development or redevelopment are capitalized.
 Borrowing costs are also capitalized on the purchase cost of a site or property acquired specifically for redevelopment in the short term if the activities necessary to prepare the asset for development or redevelopment are in progress.
-The amount of borrowing costs are capitalized is determined by reference to interest incurred on debt specific to the development project.
-Borrowing costs are capitalized from the commencement of the development until the date of practical completion.
+The amount of borrowing costs are capitalized from the commencement of the development until the date of practical completion.
 The capitalization of borrowing costs is suspended if there are prolonged periods when development activity is interrupted.
 The Trust considers practical completion to have occurred when the property is capable of operating in the manner intended by management.
 Generally, this consideration occurs upon completion of construction and receipt of all necessary occupancy and other material permits.
 Where the Trust has pre-leased space as at, or prior to, the start of the development and the lease requires the Trust to construct tenant improvements that enhance the value of the property, practical completion is considered to occur on completion of such improvements.

-Properties under development are measured at fair value, with changes in fair value being recognized in the statements of (loss)/income and comprehensive (loss)/income.
+Properties under development are measured at fair value, with changes in fair value being recognized in the statements of income/(loss) and comprehensive income/(loss).